-Intermediate Accounting - Volume 2, Ninth Canadian Edition, Kieso, Weygandt, Warfield Young and Wiecek John Wiley & Sons, Canada, Ltd.
+Intermediate Accounting - Volume 2, Tenth Canadian Edition, Kieso, Weygandt, Warfield Young and Wiecek John Wiley & Sons, Canada, Ltd.

-The text will be used extensively.
+The text will be used extensively, please bring to every class.

 Description:

 This course continues the in-depth examination of financial accounting topics begun in BA 2110, Intermediate Accounting I. Accounting valuation, income determination, and the related disclosure practices and reporting procedures, as required in Canada today, are emphasized.
 The focus is on capitalization of Canadian corporations and the individual accounting and reporting problems associated with corporate income taxes, pensions, leases and the Statement of Changes in Financial Position.